wchao/grocery-delivery/README.md

 ## Requests

+1. Need much better documentation for how to install and configure.
+In particular, add structure and format of freshdirect_slot.ini.
-1. Write Chrome extension so that users don't have to install Python locally and run the script from the command line.
+2. Write Chrome extension so that users don't have to install Python locally and run the script from the command line.
-2. Add easy to use email and SMS server so that users don't have to set up their own.
+3. Add easy to use email and SMS server so that users don't have to set up their own.
+4. Add ability to check out and pay for order, in addition to current alerting capability.
+That way user doesn't have to wake up or do anything in response to an alert.
+The program will just place the order when a slot comes available.
-3. Add Amazon Fresh (maybe other delivery platforms?).
+4. Add Amazon Fresh (maybe other delivery platforms like Peapod, Instacart, Shipt, Walmart?).
-4. Maybe write Android and iOS apps?
+5. Maybe write Android and iOS apps?

+## Issues

+1. I am a FreshDirect Chef's Table customer, so I built the code in that environment.
+Does the reserve time slot page work if you are not Chef's Table?
+I don't know, but happy to work with someone who is not Chef's Table to troubleshoot and get it working in that environment.

 ## References